kalolad1/cosmos/cosmos_django/style_guide.md

 ## Project specific
 1. Use typing for all python.
-2. When calling functions, pass parameters using name=param.
+2. When calling functions, pass parameters using name=param, unless function takes in only one param.
 3. 100% code coverage.
+4. Run pylint before comitting.

 ## All other rules
 Please use Google's style guides: